 Radio City Music Hall is also such a New York institution, so I definitely recommending seeing the show here if you can.
-There are several performances each day and there is even a groupon available (hurry as it is only for a limited time).
+There are several performances each day.
+Sometimes you can even find a Groupon to get the tickets!
+(UPDATE: As of 10/16/2017, there is a groupon available for the Rockettes, click here to check the price and availability).
 One tip though, be sure to arrive early as there will be a long line to get into the show.

 - Check out the Rockefeller Center Christmas tree and the holiday windows at the department stores.

 - Explore the holiday markets to find some unique gifts.

 - Go ice skating at Bryant Park for free if you bring your off skates.